 - Connection / Love - Instinctively, humans are social creatures.
 From the moment we are born, we have a need to connect with situations (people really) and with people.
 The greatest fear people have when you drill down is the fear of not knowing if they will be enough and/or that they will be loved.

 - Growth - Regardless of what people say, we are in a constant state of learning.
 It may be formal school education or training, or informal by just talking with a neighbour or facing a new situation or problem and coming up with a solution.
 How many of us received formal training on how to bring up kids?
 As parents, we do the best we can with the knowledge and experiences we have and will gather.
-The really cool thing about growing is, like a balloon that has been inflated for the first time, we will never shrink back down to our original size.
-Growth is a one way street.
+The cool thing about growing is that, like a balloon that has been inflated for the first time, we will never shrink back down to our original size.
+Growth is a one-way street.
 You can't return experience.

 To get Tony's perspective on the Six Basic Human Needs, take a look at his TEDTalks video entitled Why we do what we do, and how we can do it better.
-If you are short on time, the discussion about the Six Basic Human Needs starts around the 10 minute mark though I recommend the whole video.
+If you are short on time, the discussion about the Six Basic Human Needs starts around the 10-minute mark although I recommend the whole video.

 Effective leaders have the ability to consistently move themselves and others to action because they understand the "invisible forces" that shape us.